Polynomial Chaos Expanded Gaussian Process: Summary and Outlook

 \section{Summary and Outlook}

 This paper presents a novel ML approach for modeling regression tasks.
 The Polynomial Chaos Expanded Gaussian Process is introduced to model the global and local behavior of data in one model through non-stationarity.
 This is achieved by calculating the lengthscale parameters of the GP's covariance functions as a function of input data using PCE.
-In addition the heteroscedastic noise estimation is introduced, using PCE.
+In addition, heteroscedastic noise estimation based on PCE is introduced.

-The novel approach proved to be competitive on various benchmark datasets for regression and outperformed previous ML approaches.
+The novel approach proved to be competitive on various benchmark datasets for regression and outperforms previous stationary and non-stationary GP-based approaches.
 The hyperparameters obtained from PCE are expressed analytically as polynomials.
-This characteristic enhances model interpretability and traceability, especially when compared with other commonly used ML regression methods.
+This characteristic enhances model interpretability, especially when compared to other non-stationary GP-based methods such as DGP and HHK~GP.
+Furthermore, by analyzing the variation in the functional values of the PCE, it is possible to identify which input variables are responsible for inducing non-stationary behavior in the output.
+This capability highlights an additional strength of the proposed method, providing valuable insights into input-output relationships in complex systems.

 The algorithm currently also has limitations, as expert knowledge is required to search for the optimal parameters in order to restrict the search space of these parameters.
 It is also necessary to manually select a suitable data scaler, polynomial basis, and covariance function for the data.
+Additionally, as the number of inputs increases, the number of coefficients also grows, which can cause challenges in the optimization process.

-Further research is needed on the automation of the selection of the data scaler, polynomial bases, covariance functions, and how to narrow the search range of the parameters to improve the convergence behavior.
-Since the PCEs are also suitable for small amounts of data, so an investigation and comparison of the model performance on small amounts of data is another point for future work.
+Further research is needed on the automation of the selection of the data scaler, polynomial bases, and covariance functions.
+Another point for future research is the investigation of the transformations for the lengthscale and noise variance and what influence these have on the model performance.
+The suitability of PCEs for small datasets makes an investigation and comparison of model performance on adaptive learning tasks another point for future work.
 In addition, future work will investigate the performance of the PCEGP for time series forecasting and modeling of dynamic systems.